ZhuYi2000/SCE-Depth/README.md

 ﻿# SCE-Depth

-This project is built on top of [HEAL-SWIN](https://github.com/JanEGerken/HEAL-SWIN).
+Official code repository for **[SCE-Depth: A Spherical Compound Eye Framework for Wide-FOV Depth Estimation](https://openaccess.thecvf.com/content/CVPR2026/html/Zhu_SCE-Depth_A_Spherical_Compound_Eye_Framework_for_Wide_FOV_Depth_CVPR_2026_paper.html)**, accepted at **CVPR 2026**.

-We sincerely thank the HEAL-SWIN authors for releasing their codebase, which this repository heavily reuses and extends.
+This project is built upon [HEAL-SWIN](https://github.com/JanEGerken/HEAL-SWIN).

-Official code repository for **SCE-Depth: A Spherical Compound Eye Framework for Wide FOV Depth Estimation**.
+We sincerely thank the HEAL-SWIN authors for releasing their codebase, which this repository extensively reuses and extends.

 ## Environment